brandontrabucco/design-bench/README.md

 ## Oracle API

 Oracles provide a way of measuring the performance of candidate solutions to a model-based optimization problem, found by a model-based optimization algorithm, without having to perform additional real-world experiments.
 To this end, oracle implement a prediction function **oracle.predict(x)** that takes a set of designs and makes a prediction about their performance.
-The goal of model-based optimization is to maximize this prediction, using the given dataset of function evaluations.
+The goal of model-based optimization is to maximize the predictions of the oracle.

 ```python
 from design_bench.datasets.discrete import GFPDataset